Open In Colab Open in Kaggle

 content_review(f"{feedback_prefix}_final_thoughts")

-In-distribution performance doesn’t tell the whole story: out-of-distribution robustness can be measured to determine how well a model will perform when deployed in the real world.
+• In-distribution performance doesn’t tell the whole story: out-of-distribution robustness should be measured to determine how well a model will perform when deployed in the real world.

-Several strategies can be used to build models that display better generalization, all of which hinge on distilling structure from ever larger amounts of data:
+• Several strategies can be used to build models that encourage better generalization, all of which take advantage from ever larger amounts of data: